ReflexioDeveloper Docs

 VariablePurpose

-REFLEXIO_API_URLBase URL for the API.
-Defaults to https://www.reflexio.ai/ (managed cloud).
-Set to http://localhost:8081 (or your own server) for self-hosted.
+REFLEXIO_URLBase URL for the API.
+Defaults to Hosted Enterprise at https://www.reflexio.ai/.
+Set to http://localhost:8081 for Local OSS.

 Client Behavior